ApexRMS/landfireupdate/README.md

 Begin by opening the `LANDFIRE Update.Rproj` R project file to ensure the correct working directory is set in RStudio.
-Next, open the `scripts/processSpatialData.R` script and either run line-by-line or press the `source` button in the top right corner of the file editor pane.
+Next, open the `scripts/processSpatialData.R` script and either run line-by-line or press the `source` button in the top right corner of the file editor pane of RStudio.

 This script is responsible for processing the raw input rasters, including cropping and masking down to the chosen Map Zone, converting fDIST maps to